How Does a Hot Water Heater Work?

 Also known as an “on-demand” water heater, this type is a newer type that is gaining in popularity.
 This is because of its energy efficiency, which makes it worth the pricier upfront costs.
 Tankless water heaters are smaller than their storage counterparts because, obviously, it doesn’t have a tank to store water.
 Rather it heats water as you turn on your sinks, tubs, or other appliances.

 As you need water, the tank-less heater will heat the naturally cold water that passes through it with either a gas or electric element.
 Gas-fired models tend to produce hot water quicker than electric models.
 Tankless water heaters are perfect for small homes that are more conservative on hot water use, however larger homes can still benefit from tankless water heaters.
 For instance, you can install more than one tankless heater for homes that use a lot of hot water.
-You are able to do this without taking up much space too.
+You can do this without taking up much space too!

 Additionally, there are solar-powered options if your area allows for them.
 Like most home appliances, some maintenance is required.
 Tankless water heaters do need to be flushed about once a year to keep it clean and in order to prevent clogs.
 The filtration and fans also require regular cleaning.
 While this may not sound difficult, it is highly recommended you get a professional to perform the maintenance.
 DIY solutions may void your warranty which can potentially cause a problem down the line.
 When properly cared for tankless water heaters can last up to 20 years, which is double the lifespan of those with storage tanks!

 If you are interested in switching to a tankless water heater, contact us and we will gladly assist in making the switch!

 Gas and Electric water heaters do require less maintenance overall than the tankless, but also do have a shorter lifespan.
 When going on a trip it is recommended to adjust the water heater’s thermostat to save on some energy.
 We recommend to keep an eye and ear out for any signs that your water heater might need some attention.
 These signs can include leaking, noises, or a loss in water pressure and temperature.
-If you have any issues with your hot water heater, be sure to call a us here at McClain Bros., we are your professional plumbing experts who specialize in repairing, installing, and maintaining water heaters.
+If you have any issues with your hot water heater, be sure to give us a call!
+Here at McClain Bros., we are your professional plumbing experts who specialize in repairing, installing, and maintaining water heaters.
 That way we can resolve any hot water heater issues you may have right away!

 Water Heater Services for Bucks County